KikuDev/gourbaindises_mobile_only/README.md

 # GourbainProducts

-This (really) small application has been created with Angular 6, Typescript and Sass.
+This (really) small application has been created with Angular 6, Typescript, Materialize and Sass.
 The purpose is to propose to client in store to scan QR code and quickly see product informations on its smartphone.

 # Try